indoorvivants/scala-cli-smithy4s-fullstack-template/README.md

 1. Run `make setup-ide` and then cross your fingers that Metals will pick everything up correctly

+If you have [mprocs](https://github.com/pvolok/mprocs) enabled, you can just run `mprocs` at the root of this project and it will start:

+1. Live reload of backend
+2. Live reload of frontend
+3. Live regeneration of smithy files

+Note that when Scala CLI runs in watch mode it will not pick up _new_ files that you add - which will be the case with new smithy4s definitions.
+So if you get compilation errors, just restart the relevant process so it can pick up new files.

 ### Updating protocol definitions

 1. Make changes to `shared/protocol.smithy`